Ivan Vukas

-Ivan Vukas (born 16 September 1979 in Sinj, Yugoslavia) is a former Croatian handball national team player.
+Ivan Vukas (born 16 September 1979) is a former Croatian handball national team player.

 Vukas started his career in RK Zamet then named Zamet Autotrans and then later Crotek.
 In 2001 he moved to RK Metković.

 He played for the national team at the 2004 European Men's Handball Championship where Croatia finished in fourth place.
 He also played at the 2006 Statoil World Cup where Croatia won the tournament.